Koala Protection: Rescue, Rehabilitate, Release, and Secure - Australia, New South Wales

 IFAW improves welfare outcomes and release rates by building veterinary capacity.
 Friends of the Koala, our partner on the ground in Lismore, has witnessed a dramatic increase in koalas coming into care over the past few years with around 400 admitted annually.
-So we sponsor a vet nurse at its Triage, Treatment and Pathology Clinic to ensure koalas receive immediate specialist on-site treatment and care.
+So we sponsor four veterinary staff at its Triage, Treatment and Pathology Clinic to ensure koalas receive immediate specialist on-site treatment and care.

 Every individual is vital to the survival of local populations and to the species as a whole.
 With so many koalas being rescued, treated, and rehabilitated, it is critical that there is a safe and secure habitat to release them into, to enhance chances of survival.

 Once injured koalas have undergone intensive rehabilitation, they need to be "soft-released" into safe enclosed areas where they can learn to climb and regain muscle strength before their eventual return to the wild.
-That's why we've established two dedicated soft release sites, so that individual animals have greater chances of successfully thriving in the wild.
+That's why we've established four dedicated soft release sites with our partners at Friends of the Koala so that individual animals have greater chances of successfully thriving in the wild.